ORNL/intersect-architecture/sos/logical/resilience/recovery_block.rst

 System Scope
 ------------

-.. todo:: Describe the application of the pattern in the system scope.
+In the context of :term:`INTERSECT` :ref:`intersect:arch:sos:logical:systems`,
+this pattern is not applicable to :term:`INTERSECT` systems and subsystems, as redundancy is in the form of a functionally equivalent alternate implementation encapsulated in a recovery block and such :term:`INTERSECT` system and subsystem funtionality is provided by :term:`INTERSECT` services.

 .. _intersect:arch:sos:logical:resilience:patterns:recovery_block:service:

 Service Scope
 -------------

-.. todo:: Describe the application of the pattern in the service scope.
+In the context of :term:`INTERSECT` :ref:`intersect:arch:sos:logical:systems`,
+this pattern can be applied to an :term:`INTERSECT` service.